 In order to figure out what your triggers are, keep a headache diary.
-Write down when you get a migraine, how long it lasts, what makes it better, and what might have caused it (such as skipping or flickering lights at a concert).
+Write down when you get a migraine, how long it lasts, what makes it better, and what might have caused it (such as skipping a meal or flickering lights at a concert).
 You can find an example of a headache diary here.
 Share this information with your health care provider so that you can come up with some answers about what’s causing your migraines (or making them worse).

 Are migraines common?

 Migraines affect more than 10% of people in the world.
 They occur in people of all ages, but often begin during the early teenage years during puberty.

 Why do some people have migraines and others don’t?